Child Consultancy

 I charge my fees at an hourly rate of $250 per hour with parents equally sharing this cost, with a breakdown of the work as follows:

-Assessment/Intake with parents 1 -2 hours for both parents
+Assessment/Intake with parents 1 -2 hours for each parent

-Briefing and set up 1 hour (2 hours for 3 or more children)
+Briefing by FDRP and set up 1 hour (2 hours for 3 or more children)

-Meeting with Child 2 hours per child (if possible, each parent to bring the child once)
+Meeting with Child 1 - 2 hours per child (if possible, two visits with each parent to bring the child once)

 Preparing Feedback 1.5 hours for one child (2.5 hours for 2 children, 3.5 hours for 3 children)